I beg to move,

 I realise that the Minister cannot respond to this, but his constituency neighbours mine, and the councils in his constituency, especially Harrogate Borough Council, are planning to build tens of thousands of houses on the border of my constituency.
 At the moment, Leeds City Council is not taking any notice of that, and it is saying that we need to expand.
 Councillor Alan Lamb from Wetherby, Councillor Ryan Stephenson from Harewood, and Councillor Matthew Robinson have been at the forefront of fighting back against Leeds City Council, but it is a Labour majority council by quite some margin.
 Even the independents—I pay tribute to Councillor Mark Dobson, who is an independent in Garforth in my constituency—have been fighting against the Labour council on those numbers, but they just get ridden roughshod over.

-On 1 August, I will be sat in a site allocations plan inquiry arguing why a grade II listed parks and gardens site should not be built on.
-I will be doing that because Leeds City Council refuses to reassess the numbers it came up with on the basis of totally out-of-date migration figures from the early and mid-2000s, when figures were much higher than they are now.
+On 1 August, I will be at a site allocations plan inquiry arguing why a grade II listed parks and gardens site should not be built on.
+I will be doing that because Leeds City Council refuses to reassess the numbers it came up with on the basis of totally out-of-date migration figures from the early and mid-2000s, when numbers were much higher than they are now.
 Even now, demand is declining, although the council says that it is going up.
 The inspector has said, “It is not my job to assess the numbers.
 That was done in 2012.
 We are here to judge the soundness of the SAP.”
 How can we possibly judge the soundness of the plan when we are dealing with fantasy numbers?

 We have lost every PAS site appeal in my constituency.
 The only one left is Scholes.
 The plan to try to save that PAS site and build somewhere else on the Parlington estate would increase the traffic flow through that village by 300%—that is Leeds City Council’s highways department’s own figure.
-Even the solutions that Leeds City Council comes out with to try to save a village actually destroy that village by shifting the problem elsewhere.
+Even the solutions that Leeds City Council comes up with to try to save a village actually destroy that village by shifting the problem elsewhere.

 I absolutely agree with my hon.
 Friend the Member for South Suffolk (James Cartlidge), and I congratulate him on securing this debate.
 I also congratulate my right hon.
 Friend the Member for Arundel and South Downs (Nick Herbert).
 It has to be about how many houses we build, not how many permissions we have.
 Quite simply, in my constituency alone, almost 75% of the planning permissions have gone unbuilt.
-How on earth can someone put forward a plan that says, “Actually, Elmet and Rothwell needs another 12,000 houses”, when 75% of the permissions granted have not yet been built?
+How on earth can someone put forward a plan that says, “Actually, Elmet and Rothwell needs another 12,000 houses,” when 75% of the permissions granted have not yet been built?
 The whole thing needs to be reassessed.

 I ask my hon.
 Friend the Minister to feed back to his Department that, unless the numbers are accurate, these processes are completely unsound.
 All we are doing is giving a licence to build on the green belt and greenfield land, rather than tackling brownfield land, which consequently means there is no affordable housing.

 It is a pleasure to serve under your chairmanship, Sir Christopher.
 I, too, congratulate my hon.
 Friend the Member for South Suffolk (James Cartlidge) on securing the debate.
-The problem is country-wide and it affects North East Derbyshire.
+The problem is countrywide and it affects North East Derbyshire.
 At times, this debate has seemed like a self-help group where we all put our concerns and difficulties on the table.

 We are experiencing similar difficulties in my constituency, because a council has abjectly failed to discharge its responsibilities over several years—more than a decade.
 Just as my hon.
 Friend the Member for Elmet and Rothwell (Alec Shelbrooke) described, that will bring about a plan loaded with too high a number of houses to be built in my part of the world.
 At the same time, because the five-year housing land supply has only just been put in place, it has caused a significant number of speculative planning developments to be submitted in places that are inappropriate under the plan and objectively inappropriate for people who live in the area and know it best.